matthewcsimpson/De-AI-Google/PRIVACY.md

 ## What the Extension Does

 - Modifies Google search URLs locally in your browser
-- Adds "-ai" parameter to search queries
+- Adds "-ai" parameter to search queries to exclude AI-generated results
-- Forces classic Google search results view
 - All processing happens locally on your device

 ## Permissions Used

 - **Host permissions for Google domains**: Required to detect and modify Google search pages
-- **declarativeNetRequestWithHostAccess**: Required to modify URL parameters for classic results

 ## Data Storage